To investors, Lemonade bills itself as the evolutionary successor to the old insurance guard.

 Getting squeezed in a down market

 Backed by $480 million dollars from VC’s including SoftBank, Lemonade has spent aggressively on acquiring new customers.
 In 2018, it spent twice as much on sales and marketing as it earned from its customers, ending the year with $52 million in losses.
-In 2019, the sales/earnings ratio improved, but money paid to insurance claims and doubling administrative costs kept its operating loss at $108 million, more than double the previous year.
+In 2019, the sales/earnings ratio improved, but money paid to insurance claims and doubling administrative costs increased its operating loss at $108 million, more than double the previous year.

 As a result of those losses, Lemonade says shares purchased at its target of $24.50 will have a book value of $15, which may signal to some investors the target price is overvalued.
 Following the IPO, SoftBank is forecasted to own 21.8 percent of all shares.
 Co-founders Daniel Schreiber and Shai Wininger will retain majority control with 60 percent of shares divided evenly between them.